butfirstchai.com

 Jump to Recipe

 Baked samosas.
-Can I bake frozen samosa in the oven?
+Can I bake frozen samosas in the oven?
 Can I bake samosas instead of frying them?
 Are baked samosas as tasty as fried?
 Yes.
 Yes.
 Yes/No.

 A tray with a plate of baked samosas, two cups of chai and a bowl of ketchup

-Baking samosas are so easy, and tasty and can save you time, dishes and calories!
-In this post, I will be sharing only how to bake samosas be it fresh or frozen.
-For individual samosa filling recipes do check the linked posts in this article.
+Baking samosas is so easy, tasty and can save you time, dishes and calories!
+In this post, I will be sharing only how to bake samosas, whether fresh or frozen.
+For individual samosa filling recipes, do check the linked posts in this article.

 Jump to: